jkarakas/TV_Script-_Generation/README.md

-# TV Script Generation
+# simpsons TV Script Generation

-In this project, we generate our own Simpsons TV scripts using RNNs.
-We be use part of the Simpsons dataset of scripts from 27 seasons.
-The Neural Network we build will generate a new TV script for a scene at Moe's Tavern.
+Generate a  Simpsons TV scripts using RNNs and part Simpsons dataset of scripts from 27 seasons.
+The Neural Network will generate a new TV script for a scene at Moe's Tavern.